Jan. 6 committee hearings: Four takeaways from second day of hearings

 "Intoxicated" Giuliani told Trump he should just declare victory, though others discouraged it.

 On election night in 2020, Rudy Giuliani said he spoke to Trump several times.
-Giuliani, who Trump aide Jason Miller observed was "definitely intoxicated," advised Trump he should just declare victory, over the advice of campaign manager Bill Stepien, top aide Jason Miller and son-in-law Jared Kushner.
+Giuliani, whom Trump aide Jason Miller observed was "definitely intoxicated," advised Trump he should just declare victory, over the advice of campaign manager Bill Stepien, Miller and son-in-law Jared Kushner.

 Stepien, in an excerpt of his interview with the committee, said he felt that it was "far too early" to say Trump had won.
 He thought ballots would continue to be counted for days.
 The committee also played video of Ivanka Trump, who did not recall having a "firm" view of what her father should do, but she said she knew the "race would not be called on election night."
 Jared Kushner said he told the president that Giuliani's proposal was "basically not the approach I would take."